Hiring a Chef

-As a restaurant owner or hotel manager, learning how to hire a chef is a skill that you will undoubtedly use over the course of your career.
+As a restaurant owner or hotel manager, the process of hiring a chef is a skill that you will undoubtedly use over the course of your career.
 Who you hire for this crucial role can make or break your establishment.

 Hiring a head chef or an executive chef is particularly important, as this person not only runs the kitchen, but also makes key decisions about menus, impacts quality of the food preparation, and is ultimately responsible for overall customer satisfaction.

-If your restaurant specializes in a particular regional or ethnic cuisine, hiring a chef with specialized experience preparing traditional dishes takes on even more importance.
+If your restaurant specializes in a particular regional or ethnic cuisine, finding and recruiting a chef with specialized experience preparing traditional dishes takes on even more importance.

-The first step for hiring a chef is assessing your restaurant’s needs.
+The first step to finding the perfect chef is assessing your restaurant’s needs.
 Are you a start-up restaurant hiring your first chef or are you replacing a current employee?
 Do you need a chef who specializes in a particular cuisine or style of cooking?
 Will you need a chef to manage a growing kitchen staff?
 Are you a smaller establishment that requires a chef with administrative experience?

 While every restaurant has specific culinary needs, businesses that are hiring a head chef or an executive chef generally look for candidates with experience in: